 A Wise and Foolish Farmer

 Imagine with me for a moment.
-There was a farmer working in his field.
+A farmer was working in his field.
 He bought five seeds and went out to plant them.
 Carefully he dug holes, put the seeds in, and patted down the soil.
 Then he watered carefully, giving just the right amount of water.

 The next day he again watered, and the next.
 After a week, when none of his five seeds had sprouted, he became discouraged.
 “What am I doing wrong?” he wondered.